 Golden Globes return to television in 2023: List of winners and nominees

+The top film awards went to "The Fabelmans," winner of best film, drama, and "The Banshees of Inisherin," winner of best film, comedy or musical.
+"Abbott Elementary," "White Lotus" and "House of the Dragon" led the TV awards.

-Carmichael kicked off the 80th Golden Globes from the Beverly Hilton in Beverly Hills, California, with little of the fanfare that usually opens such glitzy ceremonies, diving straight into the issues that drove the Globes off the air and led much of the entertainment industry to boycott the Hollywood Foreign Press Association.
-He opened by asking the crowd to "be a little quiet here.
+Carmichael kicked off the 80th Golden Globes from the Beverly Hilton in Beverly Hills, California, with little of the fanfare that usually opens such ceremonies.
+He plunged straight into the issues that drove the Globes off television and led much of the entertainment industry to boycott the Hollywood Foreign Press Association after the group was revealed to have no Black members.
+Carmichael opened by asking the crowd to "be a little quiet here."

 "I won't say they were a racist organization," he continued before sitting on the stage.
 "But they didn't have a single Black member until George Floyd died.
 So do with that information what you will."